2200100/CS220AU-DP-2022/index.md

 5. Report suspected identity theft.

-## How does Biotechnology threaten my digital identity?
+## How does biotechnology threaten my digital identity?

 Now yes, after a brief introduction to what each concept is, let's focus on biotechnology being a risk to digital identities.
 As mentioned above, one of the downsides of biotechnology is that it turns human life into a commodity, and how does this affect my digital identity, you may ask.
 Well, nowadays, our personal information is all over the place, including our fingerprints, since not many years ago, biometrics were implemented in mobile phones, which really made it easier for many things, but on the other hand, our fingerprint became part of the cloud.